 Scientific investigation occurs all year at Nachusa Grasslands, ranging from informal restoration experiments by stewards in their units to Friends-supported academic studies throughout the preserve.
 The Nature Conservancy, foundations, colleges, and universities may also provide funding for various projects.
 All scientists must obtain permission to conduct research at Nachusa Grasslands.
-For a list of last year's projects, see 2016 Nachusa Grasslands Field Season Researchers.
+(Download Word permit application/liability waiver.)

 Nachusa Science Symposium

-The third annual Nachusa Grasslands Science Symposium, hosted by the Friends of Nachusa Grasslands, will take place on October 21, 2017, at the Nachusa Headquarters Barn.
-Contact email@example.com for information on the event.
+The Nachusa Grasslands Science Symposium, co-sponsored by Friends of Nachusa Grasslands and The Nature Conservancy, will take place in person at the Nachusa Headquarters on April 22, 2023.

 2016 Nachusa Science Symposium Poster and Speaker Abstracts